capactio/website/docs/example/rocketchat-installation.md

 1. Select two random pods from the list above and delete them.

   Use `kubectl delete` command.
 For example:

   ```bash
    kubectl delete pod rocketchat-1617956008-rocketchat-5b45b74f77-pncck
    ```

    > **NOTE:** Make sure that at least one pod is in *Ready* state.

-1. Verify if RocketChat is still running without any disruption.
+1. Verify if Rocket.Chat is still running without any disruption.

 #### Disruptive tests

 Here we are simulating scenario when Kubernetes lost a connection to one of the worker nodes.

-1. Make sure that MongoDB and RocketChat pods are running on different nodes.
+1. Make sure that MongoDB and Rocket.Chat pods are running on different nodes.

    To list pods and assigned nodes run: